7pace Timetracker benefits for developers, cloud-based authorization via tokens or personal access tokens (PAT), and

-The ease with which devs can enter and track time on work items right within their own work environment with the integrated 7pace Timetracker tool results in exceptionally accurate, real-time data quality that is invaluable to you, as a manager.
+The ease with which devs can enter and track time on work items right within their own work environment with 7pace Timetracker results in exceptionally accurate, real-time data quality that is invaluable to you, as a manager.
 The high quality of instantaneous data closes the gap on uncertainty and error and results in 7pace Timetracker-driven burndown and built-in reporting functionality that is powerful and insightful.
 7pace Timetracker's integrated reports provide you with important details on the health of each software iteration or sprint.
 You can see how much time the team spent on each work item, which team members completed which task(s), the current burndown rate, and if things are progressing on-time and on-budget.
 In addition to approving time for your team members on the "Approval" tab, you can also close or lock weeks for future time entry or editing.

 Authorizing 7pace Timetracker for DevOps Services (cloud) - authorize with OAuth

 To enable this functionality, 7pace Timetracker uses tokens.
-You will need to authorize our application in order to download our Windows or Mac Apps, use our Web App and other features within 7pace Timetracker.
+You'll need to authorize our application in order to download our Windows or Mac apps, use our web app, and other features within 7pace Timetracker.

 There are two ways to do this: OAuth or Personal Access Token (For more information on both, click here).

 OAuth may be a more seamless, short-term method in that the token refreshes itself automatically and frequently.
 The only potential drawback may occur if something goes wrong during the refresh tokens process, which will render your token unusable, and will require you to issue it again.
 With the Personal Access Token method of authorization, you have to manually reissue the token, but it remains valid for a period of up to one (1) year.

-1. When you first open 7pace Timetracker, you will notice the following "Welcome" screen.
+1. When you first open 7pace Timetracker, you'll notice the following authorization screen: